 There has long been a discussion on why we require more women in cybersecurity.
-Is it only to close the gender gap or to build tokenism diversity in the organization?
+Is it only to close the gender gap or to build tokenism diversity in the organisation?
 The answer is more complex than that.
-Studies have shown that diverse teams bring in fresher business perspectives, and lead to higher performing teams.
-While this is true of any team in an organization, it is especially true in the cybersecurity space, since the more disparate the group, the better its ability to understand and detect the mindset of cyber threat actors, and anticipate and mitigate complex cyberattacks that are increasing, especially while working remotely.
+Studies have shown that diverse teams bring in fresher business perspectives and lead to higher performing teams.
+While this is true of any team in an organisation, it is especially true in the cybersecurity space, since the more disparate the group, the better its ability to understand and detect the mindset of cyber threat actors and anticipate and mitigate complex cyberattacks that are increasing, especially while working remotely.

 There’s something about most of us women that makes us go the extra mile.
 We go for certifications; we engage with the latest technology; and we keep finding solutions to problems that haven’t been solved.
 Many women have demonstrated an aptitude for multitasking, which Is what makes me believe that cybersecurity, with all its various facets, makes for a great career choice for women.
 Which is why when a field with ample opportunities, like cybersecurity, presents itself, they shouldn't hesitate to take up the challenge.
 A few reasons why women could consider a career in cybersecurity are:

 Some people are under the inaccurate assumption that a career in cybersecurity equals a career in ethical hacking, when in reality the field has grown to include identity management, data privacy, IoT security, digital security and other related fields.

 A CNBC report from 2020 puts the number of open cybersecurity-related positions to half-a-million, further exacerbated by COVID-19.
 If you’ve been contemplating a career in cybersecurity, this is the time to take the plunge!